Our subject is Interest Rates, Interest Payments, and “The Macrodynamic Rate of Return”.

 Further as regards our search for a general theory and particular laws rather than ways to compile the corporate accountant’s results:

-- The normative function of interest-bearing credit money is simply to bridge the gap between payments made and payments received in the production and sale process.
+- The normative function of interest-bearing credit money is simply to bridge the gap in time between payments made and payments received in the process of production-and-eschange.
 These gaps occur between productive outlays by units of enterprise and receipts upon sale by units of enterprise.
-The credit money may be in the form of a working-capital loan, a long-term fixed-asset loan, or an equity investment in fixed assets.
-For a detailed model, please visit the topic titled The Series and the Stack. (under construction)
+The credit money used by the unit of enterprise may be in the form of a working-capital loan, a long-term fixed-asset loan, or an equity investment in fixed assets.
+For a detailed model, please visit the topic titled The Series and the Stack. (reference)

-- The Central Bank’s artifice of manipulation of interest rates to adjust savings to the shifting requirements of the intrinsically-cyclical economic process is, because of its double edge, inept, distortive, and counterproductive.
+- The Central Bank’s vaunted artifice of manipulation of interest rates to adjust savings to the shifting requirements of the intrinsically-cyclical economic process is, because of the double edge of changing interest rates, inept, distortive, and counterproductive.